UWB-Hacks-From-Home-Project/StretchIt/README.md

 # UWB Hacks from Home Project

+### Goal
+The goal of this project is to make a posture reminding and correcting app to help remind people to maintain good posture while using their computers as well as supply exercises to reduce the pain caused by having bad posture.

+### Background
+We noticed that...

+### Contributions
-Made by Audrey, Alex, Vincent and Christian
+Created by Audrey, Alex, Vincent and Christian